-We have recorded asset impairment charges in the past and we may record material asset impairment charges in the future.
+We have recorded long-lived asset impairment charges in the past and we may record material long-lived asset impairment charges in the future.

 Quarterly, we assess whether events or changes in circumstances have occurred that indicate the carrying value of long-lived asset groups may not be recoverable.
 If we determine that the carrying value of long-lived asset groups are not recoverable, we will be required to record impairment charges relating to those assets.
-For example, our assessments during fiscal years 2022 and 2021 indicated that operating losses or insufficient operating income existed at certain retail stores, with a projection that the operating losses or insufficient operating income for those locations would continue.
-As such, we recorded non-cash charges of \$0.1 million and \$7.4 million during fiscal years 2022 and 2021, respectively, within selling, general, and administrative expenses in the consolidated statements of operations to write down the carrying values of these stores' long-lived asset groups to their estimated fair values
+For example, our assessments during fiscal years 2023 and 2022 indicated that operating losses or insufficient operating income existed at certain retail stores, with a projection that the operating losses or insufficient operating income for those locations would continue.
+As such, we recorded non-cash charges of \$0.8 million and \$0.1 million during fiscal years 2023 and 2022, respectively, within selling, general, and administrative expenses in the consolidated statements of operations to write down the carrying values of these stores' long-lived asset groups to their estimated fair values.
+We also recorded \$0.6 million of a non-cash impairment charge relating to a corporate right-of-use asset in fiscal 2023.